Muneera-/Memory-Game/README.md

 Matching game is a memory game that has 16 cards that are shuffled randomly and your job is to find all the matching cards

-To play the gane, open `index.html` file.
+To play the game, open `index.html` file.

 ## Code Dependencies